 HUD regulations give the PHA the discretion to determine the circumstances under which families will be required to report changes affecting income.

-Families are required to report all increases in earned income, including new employment, within 10 business days of the date the change takes effect.
+Families are required to report increases in household income within 10 business days of the date the change takes effect.